dvsrepo/evaljobs/README.md

 ## How it works

-1. Uploads your eval script to the Space
+1. For custom eval scripts: uploads your eval script to the Space.
+For inspect_evals: uses the inspect_evals path directly
-2. Uploads the runner script to the Space
-3. Submits a job to HF Jobs that:
+2. Submits a job to HF Jobs that runs the evaluation
-   - Downloads your eval script
-   - Runs `inspect eval` with your model
-   - Uploads bundled logs back to the Space
+3. Results are uploaded to your Space where you can browse, share, and analyze them